Adding Accounts Receivable and Accounts Payable to your forecast

 Managing cash flow is one of the most important aspects of the business.
 In the planning phase, your cash flow estimates can help you decide whether your business idea is viable.
 You can also radically change your cash outlook by adjusting a few basic assumptions about when you pay and get paid.

-In Upmetrics there are two methods for forecasting your accounts receivable and accounts payable.
+There are two methods for forecasting your accounts receivable and accounts payable.
 You can set an average percentage of your sales on credit for all of your revenue and an average percentage of your purchases on credit for all of your expenses.
 If you would like more precision in your cash flow assumptions you can set your accounts receivable terms by your individual revenue streams.
 Likewise, you can do the same for your accounts payable to fine-tune your assumptions for individual regular expenses.

 Accounts Receivable